Pregnancy and Childbirth

 Natural birth methods include:

 • Lamaze: This is the widest known and practiced method.
 It often is taught in birthing classes you take before delivery.
 It involves ways to relax your body and mind when you’re having pain.
 These include breathing exercises, forms of distraction, and massage.
 Lamaze is done with the support of a coach, who can be your partner or another person.
-This technique can be combined with medicine if you choose.
+You can combine this technique with medicine if you choose.

 • Bradley method: This approach focuses on a healthy, active pregnancy and mental rest in labor.
 This practice only believes in natural childbirth and can’t be used with medicine.
 There can be an exception for serious problems.